ylaboratory/splitpea/README.md

 Splitpea currently uses spliced exon data from the IRIS project.
 This dataset is too large to be stored on GitHub, so only a small sample set is provided.
 The full set of data used is available with the final output files on [Zenodo](https://zenodo.org/record/8401618).
-If you wish to use this data with Splitpea please first download from Zenodo and upload as a replacement to the sample data in the `examples` splitpea directory.
+If you wish to use this data with Splitpea please first download from Zenodo and use the downloaded spliced exon files in place of the example data below.

 ## Running Splitpea